python-doc-ja/py27-intl/using/cmdline.rst

    Skip the first line of the source, allowing use of non-Unix forms of ``#!cmd``.
 This is intended for a DOS specific hack only.

-   .. warning:: The line numbers in error messages will be off by one!
+   .. note:: The line numbers in error messages will be off by one.

 .. cmdoption:: -3

-   Warn about Python 3.x incompatibilities.
+   Warn about Python 3.x incompatibilities which cannot be fixed trivially by :ref:`2to3 <2to3-reference>`.
 Among these are:

    * :meth:`dict.has_key`
    * :func:`apply`